bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 **All 8 Dixie Style To A Wave** Timing: 8

-From a static square, the right hand dancers step forward and to the left to become the lead dancer in a tandem.
+From a Static Square, the right hand dancers step forward and to the left to become the lead dancer in a Tandem.
 Lead dancers join right hands in a star and Pull By.
 All Left Touch 1/4.
 Ends in a Thar Star.

 >